Pilot Program for real operating cases

 1

-Map the operating case
+Document the operating case

 We document the property, units, recurring workflows, existing partners, responsibilities and current points of friction.